 My brother-in-law is Irish, and they moved to Ireland about five years ago when my niece and nephew were small, to give them a taste of growing up in Ireland.
 Originally they were thinking it might be just for a short while, but now they’ve built and renovated a cottage, and have plans for outbuildings – it’s not feeling like they are going to be coming home soon!

 In the good old days, when we weren’t confined to our homes, we’d travel to Ireland three or four times a year to visit them.
-I’ve been to Ireland on my own too, and we even did a two week motorhome tour around the coast of Ireland, stopping off along the way to enjoy the scenery, the culture and the food.
+I’ve been to Ireland on my own too, and we even did a two week motorhome tour, as far up as the beautiful west coast of Ireland, stopping off along the way to enjoy the scenery, the culture and the food.
 It’s a really beautiful country, with some spectacular landscapes.
 One of my favourite places food wise is the original Happy Pear cafe in Shorelines, Greystone – absolutely delicious food and in a lovely location too.

 I can try to capture the Irish countryside vibe at home with homemade Irish stew, but honestly, it’s not the same.